adamrmoss/edu-basic/docs/edu-basic-language.md

 **Examples:**
 ```
 ' Text usage
-COLOR &HFF0000FF        ' Red text
+COLOR &HFF0000FF        ' Set global foreground to red
 PRINT "This is red text"

 COLOR &HFFFFFF00, &H000000FF  ' Transparent text on black background
 PRINT "Invisible text on black"

+COLOR , &H000000FF      ' Set only background to black (foreground unchanged)
+PRINT "Text with black background"

-' Graphics usage
+' Graphics usage - using global color
-COLOR &HFF0000FF    ' Set to red
+COLOR &HFF0000FF    ' Set global foreground to red
-PSET (100, 100) WITH &HFF0000FF    ' Red pixel (color specified explicitly)
+PSET (100, 100)     ' Red pixel (uses global color)

+' Graphics usage - overriding global color
-COLOR &H00FF00FF    ' Set to green
+COLOR &H00FF00FF    ' Set global foreground to green
-LINE FROM (0, 0) TO (100, 100) WITH &H00FF00FF    ' Green line
+LINE FROM (0, 0) TO (100, 100) WITH &HFF0000FF    ' Red line (overrides global)
 ```

-**Note:** The `COLOR` statement is unified for both text and graphics.
+**Note:** The `COLOR` statement sets global colors that persist until changed.
 The default text color is white on a transparent background.
-Colors persist until changed by another `COLOR` statement.
+Graphics statements use the global foreground color by default, but can override it with `WITH color%`.

 ### SET Statement